vivitt/reusable-switch-component/README.md

 <br/>

-This component provides a control to switch between two possible states.
-In this case is used as an alternative for the checkbox element to chose between dark and light modes.
+This component provides an alternative to the checkbox element for switching between two possible states.
+For example, it can be used as a control to switch between dark and light modes.
 </div>
 <br/>